Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Others

-In order to oversee foreign investments, the RBI modified the FEMA Regulations 2000 in 2017 and made it publicly available on 7 November 2017, under FEMA.
+In order to oversee foreign investments, the RBI modified the FEMA Regulations 2000 in 2017 and made it publicly available on 7 November 2017 under FEMA.
+Learn more about the FEMA regulations, pricing guidelines, and provisions in India.

 Provisions of FEMA

-• In the broader public interest, the Indian government has the ability to prohibit an authorised individual from engaging in foreign exchange transactions within the current account
+• In the broader public interest, the Indian government can prohibit an authorised individual from engaging in foreign exchange transactions within the current account.

 Pricing Guidelines Under FEMA Regulations